 Develop specific routines to help you regain the right mindset to do great work, such as:

-- Before officially starting your work, spend 10 minutes every morning getting organized and setting your intentions and goals for the day.
+- Before officially starting your work, spend 10 minutes every morning getting organized and set your intentions and goals for the day.
 Don’t focus on specific tasks so much as the big picture.

 - Take 15 minutes of your afternoon to go through yoga poses that can help your blood circulation, strengthen your spine, and relieve some stress.
-A regular yoga practice improves coordination, reaction time, memory, and even IQ scores.
+Regular yoga practice improves coordination, reaction time, memory, and even IQ scores.

 - Use deep breathing techniques throughout the day to help deliver oxygen-rich blood to your body.
 Jack Feldman, a professor of neurology at UCLA, found that deep breathing helps with anxiety by calming the brain.